-This tab is used to start and stop Burp Spider, monitor its progress, and
+This tab is used to start and stop Burp Spider, monitor its progress, and define the spidering scope.

 Use these settings to monitor and control Burp Spider:

 The display also shows some metrics about the Spider's progress, enabling you to see the size of the in-scope content and the work remaining to fully spider it.